Holidays

 September 27, 1989

 Several Soviet children claim to see a spacecraft land and 10-foot tall 3-eyed aliens with a robot escort exit from it in Voronezh, Russia.
 The aliens used a pistol-like object about 20 inches long to make a 16-year-old boy disappear.
 He reappeared shortly after the aliens left.
-The incident was reported by the Russian News Agency TASS, which claimed that Soviet scientists had confirmed the landing of the UFO and said the aliens left behind two chunks or rock never before found on Earth.
+The incident was reported by the Russian News Agency TASS, which claimed that Soviet scientists had confirmed the landing of the UFO and said the aliens left behind two chunks of rock never before found on Earth.

 USS William D. Porter